Epipong/stdlibc/README.md

 # stdlibc
-A simple library std c ++ adapted in C
+A simple std library C++ adapted in C